Kentucky Derby Wagering Strategies

 1 x 2 x 4 x 5

-Considering that the $1 superfecta in the Kentucky Oaks paid $2,050.20 with an overwhelming favorite on top, it might worth considering this approach if it fits with your selections!
+Considering that the $1 superfecta in the 2010 Kentucky Oaks (chart) paid $2,050.20 with an overwhelming favorite on top, it might worth considering this approach if it fits with your selections!

 Casting a wide trifecta net

-One horse to win, two in the second position and everyone else in on bottom:
+One horse to win, two in the second position and everyone else in the bottom:

 $1 trifecta 1x2x17 = $38

 I call this one swimming with my mouth open.
-I’d have to feel pretty darn strong about the the order of the top three AND the odds of either the top or second two would have to include some higher prices but if your selections indicate it, this could be an affordable way to shoot for the moon.
+I’d have to feel pretty darn strong about the the order of the top two AND the preferably the odds of either the top or second two would include a nice price, but if your selections indicate it a play like this it could be an affordable way to shoot for the moon.

 Two horses on top, five horses in second and seven in the third.